 This example was certified free from explosives in 2003, so no longer posed a hazard.
 Its heavily misshapen curved outer panel had become partially detached from the main body.
 There were also numerous holes and warped bits of wire in the outer panel, and the metal was heavily corroded both inside and out.

 Prior to conservation, we were keen to understand more about how these bombs functioned in order to determine whether or not all the parts were original.

 Following testing, the bomb was treated chemically with a corrosion converter.
-This reacts with the iron oxides converting them to form a a protective blue-black film and protecting the surface from further corrosion.
+This reacts with the iron oxides to form a blue-black film, which protects the surface from further corrosion.

 We were keen to preserve the bomb’s damaged condition as this serves as vital evidence of its destructive history.
 Stabilising the corrosion was therefore the full extent of the treatment required to make the object ready for its display environment.

 This bomb gives visitors an insight into the early years of aerial warfare.
 Its story also foreshadows many features of home defence that were to surface more prominently during the Second World War.